kubo/ruby-oci8/docs/install-on-osx.md

 Install C compiler
 ==================

-You need to install the command line developer tools.
+You need to install the command line developer tools or the Xcode.
+(The latter includes the former.)

 Run `"cc --version"` in a terminal to check whether they are installed.

 If the cc version is printed, the tools are installed.